Lemmetsa

-Lemmetsa is a village in Audru Parish, Pärnu County, in southwestern Estonia.
+Lemmetsa is a village in Pärnu municipality, Pärnu County, in southwestern Estonia.
 It is located just northeast of Audru, the administrative centre of the municipality, the city of Pärnu is located 8 km southeast.
 Lemmetsa has a population of 251 (as of 1 January 2011).
+Prior to the 2017 administrative reform of local governments, it was located in Audru Parish.